 For members who are interested in taking part in motor sport,

 the TVR Car Club is RACMSA recognised and has members who

 regularly sprint, hillclimb, rally and race their TVRs.

 Some members compete in prestigious national and international

-events such as the Le Mans and the Le Mans Endurance Series,
+events such as the Le Mans 25 hours race and the Le Mans Classic,

 750 Motor Club series and a variety of series under the

-the Tasmin Challenge which offers a true entry level introduction
+the Tasmin Challenge which offered a true entry level introduction

 to motorsport.
-For 2004, we are opening this out to become
+In 2004, this opened up to become

-the TVR Car Club Manugistics Challenge Cup, a TVR only race
+the TVR Car Club Challenge Cup, a TVR only race

 series open to any TVR in three classes depending upon power